EzeOnoky/Project-Base-Learning-13/README.md

 # 13_10 - pix showing above is done, refer solo pix to understand

+As seen above, with the `when` condition, It is used to decide the nature of load balancer installed in an environment depending on which variables is set to true.
+Recall the variables introduced in **3B_2** above.

 Then update the **playbooks/sites.yml** file with below snippet